josephopio11/joseph_new_site3/_posts_new/draft_building-a-k-12-computer-science-pathway-a-districts-journey.md

 {
   "metadata": {
-    "title": "Building a K-12 Computer Science Pathway: A District's Journey", "excerpt": "Explore our district's journey in building a comprehensive K-12 computer science pathway, from initial assessment to implementation and sustainability.
+    "title": "Building a K-12 Computer Science Pathway: A District's Journey", "subtitle": "Explore our district's journey in building a comprehensive K-12 computer science pathway, from initial assessment to implementation and sustainability.
 Learn about our challenges, triumphs, and lessons learned.", "keywords": [
       "K-12 Computer Science",
       "Computer Science Education",